-- My spouse will be the personal representative or executor of my estate, and if he (or she) is not living, my brother will be my personal representative.
+- My spouse will be the executor of my estate or personal representative, and if he (or she) is not living, my brother will be my personal representative.

-A Will is attractive to some because it can be quite simple and works well to manage the distribution of small estates.
-However, every will, no matter how small or large, will have to go through probate.
+A Will is deceptively attractive because of its perceived simplicity, but it only works well to manage the distribution of small estates.
+Most people don't know a will almost always has to go through probate.